 Credentials: PhD Candidate in French

-My research examines depictions of school and learning in novels from and associated with Sub-Saharan African contexts.
-Along with these literary representations of the school, I study the political, economic, social, and cultural frameworks within which schooling has evolved.
-I explore affinities and distinctions in these portrayals of school in dialogue with postcolonial theory, critical pedagogies, and decolonial mindsets in order to better understand the formation of schooled subjects within their societies and the epistemological implications of this type of education.
+My research explores questions of education and learning in contemporary French-language literature.
+In particular, I study representations of the school as well as the political, economic, social, and cultural frameworks that inform authors’ depictions of this Western-model educational institution.
+I explore trends and shifts across these portrayals of school in dialogue with postcolonial theory, critical pedagogies, and decolonial mindsets in order to better understand the formation of schooled subjects within their societies, the epistemological implications of this type of education, and the traces of the school within the narratives themselves.

-Representations of schooling in Sub-Saharan African Francophone Novels: Towards a decolonial turn
+Representations of the School in sub-Saharan African Francophone Novels: Towards a Decolonial Turn (tentative)

 - French 101: First Semester French – instructor